This page has been updated. Here is a link to the old version.

 Please discuss your plan with the chair of the Departmental Honors and Independent Study Committee, Will Johns, as you prepare the application.
 The formal application for admission to candidacy consists of:

-- A single page document containing:
+- A multi-page document containing:

 - The title of your proposed research